Turn the other cheek

 An adaptation of a command of Jesus in the Sermon on the Mount: “Ye have heard that it hath been said, “An eye for an eye, and a tooth for a tooth”; but I say unto you, that ye resist not evil: but whosoever shall smite thee on thy right cheek, turn to him the other also.”

-Idioms and Phrases with turn the other cheek
+Other Idioms and Phrases with Turn the other cheek

 Respond meekly or mildly to insult or injury without retaliating.
 For example, There's no point in arguing with that unreasonable supervisor; just turn the other cheek.
 This expression comes from the New Testament, in which Jesus tells his followers to love their enemies and offer their other cheek to those who have struck one cheek (Luke 6:29).